jamisoncozart/Search-A-Doctor/README.md

 ## Prerequisites

 * Node.js and npm (comes with node) need to be installed on your computer: https://nodejs.org/en/
+* Create an account on BetterDoctor API to get an API key: https://developer.betterdoctor.com/
+* Create a Google API account, activate it on all maps APIs to get API key: https://developers.google.com/maps/documentation/javascript/get-api-key

 ## Setup/Installation Requirements